dharmafly/noodle/README.md

 Caching is done on a singular query basis and not per request.

 Cache is cleared every hour as specified in `lib/cache.js`.

+If a result object has a `created` field this signifies that it has been cached.
+Failed queries such from 404 errors will not be cached.

 A more sophisticated cache module is planned.